WHAT IS COUNSELING?

 A psychiatric emergency occurs when someone's mental health condition deteriorates to the point that they are unable to function and/or is a threat to their safety or the safety of others.
 This decline may be caused by a reaction to overwhelmingly bad news, a drug or alcohol overdose, a medication problem, or an acute mental condition.
 This may happen when someone threatens to commit suicide, or does not seem to be fully in control of their mental faculties.

 In the case of a psychiatric emergency, you should contact The Counseling Center at 718.687.5356 for assistance.
-If The Counseling Center is closed, please call 911 or Campus Security at 718.636.3540.
+We also have after-hours contact available by calling our main number.
+In the event of an emergency, please call 911 or Campus Security at 718.636.3540.
 If you are a student living in an on-campus residence hall, the RA or RD on duty may also provide assistance during a psychiatric emergency.

 Counseling records are not part of your academic record.
 The counseling process is confidential and your counselor will strictly maintain that confidentially.
 Some exceptions to confidentiality do apply.
 Your counselor may need to share information in the event of a psychological emergency requiring hospitalization or in circumstances involving your safety or the safety of others.
 When these exceptions occur, you will be informed.